-- 1.01 Effective July 1, 2006, these rates apply to all contract unit members in the certificated bargaining unit except teachers, lead teachers, and resource teachers assigned to the Early Childhood Education Program, and Military Science Instructors.
-Effective June 30, 2007 at 11:59 p.m., employees in the job classes of Speech-Language Pathologist, School Psychologist, and Senior School Psychologist will no longer be compensated under this Salary Schedule. - 1.02 Non-Credentialed Intern Teachers employed full time in the Intern Teacher Program and School Psychology Interns will be paid the at salary class 010-1 salary rate as contained in the Salary Schedule.
+- 1.01 Effective July 1, 2010, these rates apply to all contract unit members in the certificated bargaining unit except teachers, lead teachers, and resource teachers assigned to the Early Childhood Education Program, Military Science Instructors, Speech-Language Pathologists, Senior Speech-Language Pathologists, School Psychologists, and Senior School Psychologists. - 1.02 Non-Credentialed Intern Teachers employed full time in the Intern Teacher Program and School Psychology Interns will be paid the at salary class 010-1 salary rate as contained in the Salary Schedule.
 Intern teachers previously on the Early Childhood Education Program salary schedule will be placed on the regular Certificated Salary Schedule at a step comparable to, but not less than, their Early Childhood Education Program monthly salary rate.
 Part-time Intern Teachers will be paid in proportion to the full-time Intern Teacher rate.
 Method of payment and pay dates will be the same as for regular unit members. - 1.03 Credentialed Teachers employed full time in an Intern Program will be placed on the Salary Schedule in accordance with Section 2.00.
 Part-time Interns will be paid in proportion to their full-time rate.